What You Need to Know About CDL Drug Testing

 If you refuse to submit a drug sample, your employer will determine your employment eligibility.
 In order to remain compliant with the DOT, all drivers must submit to and pass testing.
 There is a good possibility you will jeopardize your job if you refuse to take a drug test.

-Where to Find a SAP in Your Area
+Where to Find a Substance Abuse Professional in Your Area

 Your employer should provide you with a list of Substance Abuse Professionals (SAP) who are qualified to administer drug and alcohol testing for the DOT.
 If this information has not been made available to you, request it.
 If you still have no access to the list, do a web search and locate a qualified facility to submit your sample to.